-The ComputerHobbyShop Web Blog for
+The ComputerHobbyShop Web Blog

-A Mac Plus Restoration Journey
+A Mac Plus Resurrection Story

 I recently acquired a vintage Mac Plus from eBay, which I saw was unfortunately in a terribly rusted condition